Squishy6094/character-select-coop/README.md

  [Squishy's Server | Discord Server](https://discord.gg/2bg2FnFp6f) - Full Help and Support for those who need it!

- [sm64ex-coop](https://github.com/djoslin0/sm64ex-coop) - the repo for sm64ex-coop, the sm64ex fork this mod was built for!
+ [sm64coopdx](https://github.com/coop-deluxe/sm64coopdx) - The Repository for sm64coopdx, Which this mod was partially made for!